apollographql/apollo-link-rest/docs/rest.md

 <h5 id="rest.arguments.body.serializer">`bodySerializer`</h5>

-If you need to serialize your data differently (say as form-encoded), you can provide a `bodySerializer` instead of relying on the default JSON serialization
+If you need to serialize your data differently (say as form-encoded), you can provide a `bodySerializer` instead of relying on the default JSON serialization.
+`bodySerializer` can be either a function of the form `(data: any, headers: Headers) => {body: any, header: Headers}` or a string key.
+When using the string key
+`RestLink` will instead use the corresponding serializer from the `bodySerializers` object that can optionally be passed in during initialization.

 ```graphql
 mutation encryptedForm(